The Bounds of Mediated Communication: Comparison of communication protocols

-In this section, we offer a general comparison between the sender's optimal value under mediation and under cheap talk.
-In particular, we will provide separate sufficient and necessary conditions for the mediator to strictly outperform direct communication by introducing some randomness.
-Moreover, these conditions collapse under the full-dimensionality condition introduced in the previous section, yielding a tight geometric characterization of when mediation is strictly valuable.
+This section provides separate sufficient and necessary conditions for the mediator to strictly outperform direct communication.
+These conditions collapse under full dimensionality, yielding a tight geometric characterization of when mediation is valuable. \begin{definition} Cheap talk is directionally improvable at $p$ if there exist $(\mu^+,v^+), (\mu^-,v^-) \in \Gr(\mathbf{V}_{CT})$ such that